centauri-robotics/ck9_gazebo/README.md

 and then move around your CK-9 with teleop.
 - Save the map using the command ```rosrun map_server map_saver -f map_name```
 - To run autonomous navigation, first launch ```roslaunch ck9_gazebo ck9_gazebo.launch``` and then ```roslaunch ck9_navigation ck9_navigation.launch map_file:=/home/username/path_to_map.yaml``` (The default map is the willowgarage_gmapping.yaml provided in this repo's map folder)

+## Issues
+If you face any problems working with ck9_gazebo, check the issues section of this repo.
+You might find useful help in some of the closed issues, which can save you time.